Botanical Name: Fragaria ananassa 'Ozark Beauty'; Family: Rosaceae (Rose Family)

 Seed Count: Popular everbearer, yields dozens of berries throughout the summer months.
 The initial harvest is large, then steady the rest of the season.
 Bears fruit consistently the first year.
 Produces large, firm, wedge-shaped fruit, that is bright red inside and out, up to 4".
 Good for fresh eating, pies, preserves, canning and freezing.

 Pruning: Root only 5 or 6 runners from each plant and remove the rest.
 Arrange the runners to the ground and plant and remove the rest.
 Arrange the runners so they're about 6 inches apart.
-Everbearers should not bear fruit with the first flush of flowers since the
+Everbearers should not bear fruit with the first flush of flowers since they need their strength to establish the main plant and to sprout runners.
+Pinch or cut off the first flowers that form, allowing the flowers later in the season to produce fruit.

 Size: 1/2 + inch flowers.